 (At this point the corn can be covered with plastic wrap and placed in the refrigerator for up to 24 hours.)

 Place the corn bacon-seam side down onto a grill mat.
-Cook 5 minutes, then rotate each ear a quarter turn every five minutes until all of the bacon is crisp and caramelized and the corn is tender, 15 to 20 minutes total.
+Cook 5 minutes, then rotate each ear a quarter turn every five minutes.
+Repeat until all of the bacon is crisp and caramelized and the corn is tender, 15 to 20 minutes total.

-Alternatively, you place the bacon-wrapped corn, seam side down on a cooling rack set within a rimmed baking sheet and roast it in a 350 F oven for 30 minutes, rotate the ears and roast another 20 Minutes.
+Alternatively, you place the bacon-wrapped corn, seam side down on a cooling rack set within a rimmed baking sheet.
+Roast it in a 350°F oven for 30 minutes, rotate the ears and roast another 20 Minutes.

 Serve with lime crema spooned over the top.